Willian (footballer, born 1988): Anzhi Makhachkala

-On 31 January 2013, Willian moved to Anzhi Makhachkala for a fee thought to be in the region of €35million.
-He originally chose to wear the number 10, however due to UEFA restrictions that states a player must wear a number used in the Champions League for the remainder of the season, he was forced to wear the number 88 he had chosen at Shakhtar.
+On 31 January 2013, Willian moved to Anzhi Makhachkala for a fee thought to be in the region of €35 million.
+He originally chose to wear the number 10; however, due to UEFA restrictions stating that a player must wear a number used in the Champions League for the remainder of the season, he was forced to wear the number 88, which he had chosen at Shakhtar.
 After moving to Russia, Willian said he was happy to join Anzhi and wished Shakhtar Donetsk great success in the future.
 On his debut, Willian sustained an injury against Newcastle United in a Europa League match.
-He scored his only Anzhi goal on 14 April 2013 in a 3–0 victory against Volga Nizhny Novgorod.
+He scored his only goal for Anzhi on 14 April 2013 in a 3–0 victory against Volga Nizhny Novgorod.

-In August 2013, following financial restructuring, Anzhi chose to transfer their whole squad, including recent signing Willian.
+In August 2013, following financial restructuring, Anzhi chose to transfer their entire squad, including recent signing Willian.

 Chelsea

 2013–14 season

-On 25 August 2013, English Premier League club Chelsea agreed a deal to sign Willian for a fee of £30million, subject to a work permit hearing on 28 August 2013.
-The deal was made official on 28 August 2013 and Willian signed a five-year contract, receiving the number 22 shirt.
-Although regulations usually state that non-EU players must be regular internationals, Willian was given a work permit despite only having two caps at the time, as an FA panel deemed that if he were not a Brazilian, he would have been a regular international and therefore would have had more caps.
+On 25 August 2013, English Premier League club Chelsea agreed to a deal to sign Willian for a fee of £30 million, subject to a work permit hearing on 28 August 2013.
+The deal was made official on 28 August 2013, and Willian signed a five-year contract, receiving the number 22 shirt.
+Although regulations usually state that non-EU players must be regular internationals, Willian was given a work permit despite only having two caps at the time, as an FA panel deemed that if he were not Brazilian, he would have been a regular international and therefore would have had more caps.

 Prior to signing for Chelsea, Willian had attracted interest from Chelsea's London rivals Tottenham.
 He completed a medical at Tottenham before meeting with Chelsea, which caused confusion as to which club he would sign for.
-Willian claims Chelsea was his first preference, and he would have only signed with Tottenham if the deal with Chelsea fell through.
+Willian claims Chelsea was his first preference, and he would have only signed with Tottenham if the deal with Chelsea had fallen through.

-Willian made his debut on 18 September against Basel in the Champions League in a 2–1 home defeat.
+Willian made his debut on 18 September against Basel in the Champions League, in a 2–1 home defeat.
 After featuring in wins against Swindon Town and Steaua București in the League Cup and Champions League respectively, he made his league debut on 6 October away to Norwich City, and scored in a 3–1 win.
 He scored his second Chelsea goal on 1 January 2014 in a 3–0 victory at Southampton.
 On 27 April 2014, Willian scored in Chelsea's 2–0 away victory against Liverpool.